-The habitat of the red-footed tortoise is forest edges and savannah of Central and South America.
+The habitat of the red-footed tortoise varies by region, but it is typically temperate forest and savannah edges of Central and South American countries like Panama, Venezuela, Ecuador and Brazil.

 They eat a mixture of fallen leaves and fruit, plants, flowers, fungi, carrion, worms, snails and slugs.

-They are a Vulnerable species and can survive long periods of time with food or water.
-This means they can be transported long distances easily, making them good for the pet trade.
+This tortoise is classified as a Vulnerable species on the IUCN Red List.
+It can survive long periods of time with food or water, meaning they can be transported long distances easily, making them desirable for the pet trade.
+Like so many other species in South America, habitat loss is also a severe pressure.